Skip to main content

 LangChain optimizes the run-time execution of chains built with LCEL in a number of ways:

-• Optimize parallel execution: Run Runnables in parallel using RunnableParallel or run multiple inputs through a given chain in parallel using the Runnable Batch API.
+• Optimized parallel execution: Run Runnables in parallel using RunnableParallel or run multiple inputs through a given chain in parallel using the Runnable Batch API.
 Parallel execution can significantly reduce the latency as processing can be done in parallel instead of sequentially.

-• Guarantee Async support: Any chain built with LCEL can be run asynchronously using the Runnable Async API.
+• Guaranteed Async support: Any chain built with LCEL can be run asynchronously using the Runnable Async API.
 This can be useful when running chains in a server environment where you want to handle large number of requests concurrently.

 • Simplify streaming: LCEL chains can be streamed, allowing for incremental output as the chain is executed.
 LangChain can optimize the streaming of the output to minimize the time-to-first-token(time elapsed until the first chunk of output from a chat model or llm comes out).